Help

 We always recommend that you upload your video file to Flowplayer and let us take care of the encoding to ensure that you benefit from flawless playback on every screen and also take advantage of our optimized CDN to ensure flawless playback across all networks in the world.
 Learn how to publish videos in this way.

 We also offer you the possibility to host video files yourself in case it is more practical for you.
 A common case is if you already have a very large and properly encoded media library stored in the cloud and don’t want to move the files to Flowplayer.
-In this case you can host your video file yourself either as a remote video.
+In this case you can host your video file yourself either as a [remote video]((/vod/create-a-remote-video).
 You publish a remote video exactly like a normal video.

 By adding your assets as remote video assets in Flowplayer you will get analytics with the video assets and can take advantage of other functionality in Flowplayer such as metadata handling and playlists but can still keep the files stored in your server and hosted using your CDN.
 In addition you benefit from automatic upgrades and improved ways of handling video sources in the video player as we take care and optimize the loading of assets across different platforms.